mattjennings/sveltekit-blog-template/posts/getting-started/index.md

 - First things first, you should edit the `src/lib/info.js` file to contain your information.
 This will properly update the parts of the website that display your name and the SEO tags for your posts.

-- This template uses the Vercel adapter, but feel free to remove or change it to whichever one you prefer.

-  - It's worth noting that as of the time writing this post, there's [a bug causing FOUC on the post pages](https://github.com/sveltejs/kit/issues/1872) when deploying to Vercel.
-Hopefully this gets fixed soon.
+- This template is configured to use the static adapter.
+If you intend to add SSR you will need to change it to something like `@sveltejs/adapter-node` or your preferred hosting adapter (vercel, netlify, etc).

 - This template was built using `@sveltejs/kit@1.0.0-next.123`.
-I'll keep it updated when I can, but be aware that there things might break since SvelteKit is still in beta (like the above FOUC bug).
+I'll keep it updated when I can, but be aware that there things might break since SvelteKit is still in beta.

 Now that that's out of the way, let's learn about how to make posts.